-Based on that, we will provide you with the full guide of tips on how you can measure the success of your digital marketing campaigns and social media ads and the reflection of them on your sales and conversion rate.
+A full guide on how to measure the success of marketing campaigns and social media ads, along with how this can be reflected on your sales and conversion rate.
 Just take a deep breath and enjoy it.

-If you are an online store owner and the marketing manager on your business has recently given you a marketing plan, you should be asking yourself, “How do I know if my marketing campaign is working well?”; it is an important question, which should be asked by any business owner to make sure that his business is in the right way.
+If you are an online store owner and the marketing manager on your business has recently furnished you with a marketing plan, the first question to ask yourself could be: “How do I know my campaign effectiveness?”

 Changes in the size or type of traffic to your website are a good indicator of the effectiveness of digital marketing campaigns and social media activities.
 This includes factors such as total site traffic, traffic sources (where your customers come from), time on site, and bounce rate, and can be measured using Google Analytics.